There are two main areas concerning Tibetan scripts for tattoo designs:

 This neo-Mongolian/Tibetan script is always arranged in vertical columns.
 There are two widths of seal script, wide and narrow.
 From left to right the example shows the name ‘Horyig’ in columns of wide, narrow and as one single column in the wide formation.

-Lantsha is an ancient letterform of Sanskrit also known as Rañjana.
+Lantsa is an ancient letterform of Sanskrit also known and similar to Rañjana.
 It was preserved in Tibet used mainly in Temple decoration above doors and on beams as mantras.
 Like Uchen the letters are constructed down from a straight head.

 Wartu is another ancient Sanskrit letterform that was preserved in Tibet.
 The characteristic of this script style is that there is a more cursive style head to the letters, though the bottom part of the letters is similar to that of Lantsha Sanskrit.